-Notice how we’re starting to assign variables.
+Notice how we are starting to assign variables.
 These eventually become the variables in the cypher query made to Neo4j.

-Taking it a step further, let’s create a query which finds, for all books, the books which share at least two categories.
+Taking it a step further, let’s create a query which finds, all the books that share at least two categories.
 We can also display these recommendations in our app like so:

-Of course we don’t want to put too much logic in the controller, so let’s extract this to a model class method:
+Of course, we don’t want to put too much logic in the controller, so we can extract this to a model class method:

 recent scope which only gave us books from the past ten years:

 Are you getting into the idea of using Neo4j?
 Great!
-There are a number of resources to help you along with your journey.
+If you still have a lot of questions, there are a number of resources to help you along with your journey.